josdejong/mathjs/README.md

 [http://mathjs.org](http://mathjs.org)

 Math.js is an extensive math library for JavaScript and Node.js.
-It features real and complex numbers, units, matrices, a large set of mathematical functions, and a flexible expression parser.
+It features a flexible expression parser and offers an integrated solution to work with real and complex numbers, units, and matrices.
 Powerful and easy to use.